David Haslam (conductor)

-David Haslam is the Artistic Director and Conductor of the English Philharmonic Orchestra.
+David Haslam (born 1940) is the Artistic Director and Conductor of the English Philharmonic Orchestra.

 Early life

-David Haslam (LRAM and ARAM) was born in Loughborough.
+David Haslam (LRAM and ARAM) was born in Loughborough, Leicestershire, England.
 While at school, he took up the flute.
 He was put forward for a scheme called the Mason Plan, which allowed talented children to move to a grammar school.
 Here, he won the Walter Stokes Scholarship to The Royal Academy of Music at the age of 17.

-The course at the Academy included piano, history and composition.
+The course at the Academy included piano, history, and composition.
 However, the main study was flute under Professor Gareth Morris, Principal Flute of the New Philharmonia Orchestra.
-He encouraged Haslam to accept available freelance work in order to gain orchestral experience.
+He encouraged Haslam to accept available freelance work to gain orchestral experience.
 As a result, Haslam played Principal Flute in the orchestra.
 After representing Britain in the Brussels World's Fair, he started to take on engagements and provincial tours with opera companies such as Carl Rosa and the D'Oyly Carte Opera Company.

 Early career

 One such tour took him to Glasgow where he heard the Scottish National Orchestra was looking for a first flute, he applied and was immediately offered the post, although he was only 19.
-He accepted and remained there under the baton of Sir Alex Gibson until he was offered the position of principal flute in a then newly formed chamber orchestra called the Northern Sinfonia, which was based in Newcastle upon Tyne.
+He accepted and remained there under the baton of Sir Alexander Gibson until he was offered the position of principal flute in a then newly formed chamber orchestra called the Northern Sinfonia (NSO), which was based in Newcastle upon Tyne.
 Haslam, in addition to the post of principal flute, was offered an associate conductorship with responsibility for the Main Series programming.

-This extra post required him, in addition to planning the programmes for the Artistic Director and for all the guest artists, also to conduct numerous concerts at home and abroad.
+This extra post required him, in addition to planning the programmes for the Artistic Director and for all the guest artists, also to conduct multiple concerts at home and abroad.
 Haslam worked with artists including John Lill, Ida Haendel, Radu Lupu, Sir Thomas Allan, Maurice Andre, Cecile Ousset, Paul Tortelier, Henryk Szeryng and Jean-Bernard Pommier.

-Most of his flute playing was with the Royal Northern Sinfonia, although, several times he appeared as a guest player with the London Symphony Orchestra, the Liverpool Symphony Orchestra, the BBC Scottish Symphony Orchestra, the BBC Northern Symphony Orchestra and The Academy of St Martin in the Fields.
+Most of his flute playing was with the Royal Northern Sinfonia, although, several times he appeared as a guest player with the London Symphony Orchestra, the Liverpool Symphony Orchestra, the BBC Scottish Symphony Orchestra, the BBC Northern Symphony Orchestra, and The Academy of St Martin in the Fields.

-As a concerto player, he had the opportunity of working on numerous occasions with conductors including Sir Adrian Boult, Rudolf Schwarz, Sir Charles Groves, Richard Hickox, George Malcolm, Myung-Whun Chung, Tamas Vasary, Christopher Seaman and Malcolm Arnold, both in concert, and in BBC recordings.
+As a concerto player, he had the opportunity of working on a number of occasions with conductors including Sir Adrian Boult, Rudolf Schwarz, Sir Charles Groves, Richard Hickox, George Malcolm, Myung-Whun Chung, Tamas Vasary, Christopher Seaman and Malcolm Arnold, both in concert, and in BBC recordings.

-His post required him to solo-direct many concerto performances with the Northern Sinfonia but he was also to appear as solo director with the Royal Manchester College of Music Orchestra and the Ulster Orchestra.
+His post required him to solo-direct a number of concerto performances with the Northern Sinfonia but he was also to appear as a solo director with the Royal Manchester College of Music Orchestra and the Ulster Orchestra.

 Most of his conducting was with the Northern Sinfonia, although he did guest-conduct on occasion with The Scottish Chamber Orchestra, The Ulster Orchestra, The Scottish National Orchestra and Manchester Camerata.